 - 1 cup chopped fully cooked country ham

-- 2 Tbsp chopped fresh chives plus additional for garnishing
+- 2 tablespoon chopped fresh chives plus additional for garnishing

-- 2 Tbsp melted butter to brush tops
+- 2 tablespoon melted butter to brush tops

 - sweet hot mustard or maple syrup for serving